kevincennis/Sound.js/README.markdown

 - Fades.
 - Free sandwiches.

+Documentation is forthcoming, although the code is reasonably well-commented.

 This library is in its infancy.
 There are things that suck, and a lot of things missing.
 I'm hoping to change that.

 Any feedback or pull requests are enormously welcome.
 I'd love to see more developers working with the Web Audio APi.